-NextGen SOAR takes it a step further with a codeless drag-and-drop playbook editor that eliminates the need for Python scripting skills.
-With over 500 integrations with leading security vendors, D3’s codeless playbooks can save hundreds of hours of work in your SOC — helping analysts create and maintain playbooks with ease.
+Smart SOAR takes it a step further with a codeless drag-and-drop playbook editor that eliminates the need for Python scripting skills.
+With vendor-specific integrations with leading security vendors, D3’s codeless playbooks can save hundreds of hours of work in your SOC — helping analysts create and maintain playbooks with ease.

 SOAR can provide security leaders charts and analysis on SOC metrics that they can take to the leadership — such as Mean Time to Detect (MTTD) and Mean Time to Recovery (MTTR).
 Presenting data-driven evidence can be helpful in convincing the leadership team to invest in more resources, training, or better tools.